Year since Washington change, Native sports imagery evolving

 The Braves have resisted calls for a name change.
 The team has not waivered from a firm statement in a letter to season-ticket holders in 2020 that said: “We will always be the Atlanta Braves.”

-Even the “tomahawk chop” has returned with fans this season after a Cardinals pitcher said during the 2019 playoffs that it was disrespectful, and the team stopped encouraging the chant.
-The death of Hall of Famer Hank Aaron in January prompted some fans to propose an Atlanta Hammers switch to honor ”Hammerin' Hank."
+Even the “tomahawk chop” has returned along with fans this season after a Cardinals pitcher said during the 2019 playoffs that it was disrespectful, and the team stopped encouraging the chant.
+The death of Hall of Famer Hank Aaron in January led some fans to propose a switch to Atlanta Hammers to honor ”Hammerin' Hank."

 HOCKEY